liandy0127/CS4782-Neural-ODE/README.md

 - **`results/`**: Includes saved results from the experiments and visualizations.
   - `CNF Paper.pdf`: Paper on CNF.
-  - `Resnet_results.pdf`: Results for the ResNet-based ODE-Net.
+  - `Resnet_results.png`: Results for the ResNet-based ODE-Net.
   - `latent_ode_plots.zip`: Visualizations from the Latent ODE experiments.

 - **`poster/`**: Contains a PDF of the project poster.